-Please refer to your graduation checklist. http://grad.uc.edu/student-life/graduation.html
+Please refer to your graduation checklist from the UC Graduate School: Graduation information.
 Refer to the submission information listed above to meet deadlines.

 Chapter Six Doctoral (PhD) Degree Program

 Course of Study

 The BME Program offers courses of study leading to the PhD degree in Biomedical Engineering.
 A prospective candidate for the doctorate follows a plan of full time study that ordinarily lasts three (3) years beyond a Master's Degree, or 4-5 years without a Master's degree.